sassoftware/viya4-iac-azure/docs/CONFIG-VARS.md

 | node_taints | Taints for the nodepool VMs | list of strings | |
 | node_labels | Labels to add to the nodepool VMs | map | |

-The default values for the `node_pools` variable are:
+The default values for the `node_pools` variable are as follows:

 ```yaml
 {